-'''

-hook-fn ::= a function name, function, or string of a command which accepts one parameter hook-id ::= a number which is the reference for the hook function that was added warn-for-duplicate ::= a generalized boolean which indicates whether or not to show a warning if the same function is attempted to be put on the event hook again (default is t)
+''' hook-in ::= a command identifier of the action to perform hook-id ::= a number which is the reference for the hook function that was added warn-for-duplicate ::= a generalized boolean which indicates whether or not to show a warning if the same function is attempted to be put on the event hook again (default is t) '''

-'''

-If hook-fn is a valid function or command string which is not already in the set of event hooks indicated (either pre or post) for the meta-process then it will be added to the appropriate set of event hooks.
-The functions for the pre-event hooks will be called before each event on the queue is evaluated and the post-hook functions will be called after each event is evaluated.
-The hook function will be passed the event id of that event as its only parameter.
+If hook-fn is a valid command which is not already in the set of event hooks indicated (either pre or post) for the meta-process then it will be added to the appropriate set of event hooks.
+The commands for the pre-event hooks will be called before each event on the queue is evaluated and the post-hook commands will be called after each event is evaluated.
+The hook command will be passed the event id of that event as its only parameter.

-If the hook function is added to one of the meta-process event hook sets, then a unique hook-id is returned which can be used to explicitly remove that function from the set of event hooks.
+If the hook command is added to one of the meta-process event hook sets, then a unique hook-id is returned which can be used to explicitly remove that command from the set of event hooks.